fengyuanyang/katacoda-scenarios/kubernetes-bre/step2.md

 This command will create a pod, one container built from image 'bre' will be used and run on that pod

-#### Create a service with port on 8080 to access Application , which is the port tomcat start at (container)
+#### Create a service on 8080 port to access Application , which is the port tomcat start at (container)

 selector `app: bre` is used in Service, which select pods with labels match `app: bre`